 - boston terriers

 - doberman pinschers

 - scottish terriers

 - old english sheepdogs

-Boxers and boston terriers trend to develop pituitary and glial cell tumors which is commonly called neuroglia while breeds with long nose have a predisposition to benign tumors (meningiomas)
+Boxers and boston terriers tend to develop pituitary and glial cell tumors which are commonly called neuroglia while breeds with long nose have a predisposition to benign tumors (meningiomas)